 The Old Bieniasz Farm

-It's been gone now for more than 65 years, destroyed in the late summer of 1944 when the Nazi and Soviet Armies stopped on either side leaving it in the desolate no-man's land between them.
+It's been gone now for nearly 75 years, destroyed in the late summer of 1944 when the Nazi and Soviet Armies stopped on either side leaving it in the desolate no-man's land between them.

 The old ancestral Bieniasz Homestead was one of two large farms (folwark) in Karolowka, a portion of the village of Glowaczowa.
 The term folwark is usually reserved for the large manor farms owned by the Polish gentry, but our family merely hobnobbed with the nobles and were not noble themselves.
 Exactly when this property came into our hands and how long this farm had been operated by the Bieniasz family is uncertain.
 It was a large (by Polish standards) farm with soil well-suited for growing grains like rye.